SarahBonavia/code_and_design/README.md

-Repository for the code for the HF IAD module "Code & Design"
+Repository for the code for the HF IAD module "Code & Design" at the SFGZ

 Aufgabe 1 - Slider: Beziehungen steuern